15 Captivating Dual POV Romance Books

 As they catch up, they reflect on missed opportunities and what could have been.

-This is a great book to read if you enjoy missed connection stories.
+This is a great college romance book to read if you enjoy missed connection stories.
 Renee Carlino has also turned this novel into a screenplay, giving readers a chance to see their favorite lovebirds onscreen.

 11. Follow – Tessa Bailey